 Measure 3: community wellbeing supports comprising of:

-The closing date for applications under all measures is the 25th of April 2019.
+The closing date for applications under all 2019 measures was the 25th of April.

 The central aim of the Town and Village Renewal Scheme is to support the revitalisation of towns and villages, to improve the living and working environment of their communities, and increase their potential to support increased economic activity into the future.